John Hunter Nemechek: 2019–2020: Front Row Motorsports

-On December 12, 2019, Front Row Motorsports announced that Nemechek would replace David Ragan as the driver of the No. 38 Ford for the 2020 season, competing for the 2020 NASCAR Rookie of the Year honors.
-Nemechek started the season with an 11th-place finish in the 2020 Daytona 500.
+On October 29, 2019, Front Row Motorsports announced that Nemechek would fill in for Matt Tifft in the No. 36 Ford for the final three races of the 2019 Monster Energy NASCAR Cup Series after medical issues forced Tifft from the ride.
+On December 12, FRM announced that Nemechek would replace David Ragan as the driver of the No. 38 Ford for the 2020 season, competing for the 2020 NASCAR Rookie of the Year honors.

+Nemechek started the 2020 season with an 11th-place finish in the 2020 Daytona 500.
 After a two-month break, four races into the season due to the COVID-19 pandemic, Nemechek would get the first top-10 of his Cup career in the first race in the double-header at Darlington.
-This would also be the first top-10 for Front Row Motorsports at a track other than Talladega or Daytona since 2016.
-However, in the second Darlington race, Nemechek would bring out the first two cautions of the night, eventually finishing 35th.
-Nemechek wouldn't get another top-10 until the GEICO 500 at Talladega, where he would finish eighth.
+This would also be the first top-ten for FRM at a track other than Talladega or Daytona since 2016.
+Nemechek would not get another top-ten until the Talladega spring race, where he finished eighth.
+He scored his third top-ten with another eighth-place finish at the Talladega fall race and finished the season 27th in the points standings.
+On November 16, Nemechek parted ways with Front Row Motorsports.